• Skip to primary navigation

 Ant-Man: The Saga of Scott Lang (2023 paperback, 978-1302950651 / digital) – This collection includes three unconnected miniseries from 2018-2020, plus a pair of one-shot stories.
 If you are less interested in ongoing story continuity and just want some fun, stand-alone adventures, this is a fine book to sample!

-Filed Under: comic books Tagged With: Ant-Man, Marvel Comics, New Comic Guide, Scott Lang, Updated Comic Guide
+Filed Under: comic books Tagged With: Ant-Man, Marvel Comics, New Comic Book Guide, Scott Lang, Updated Comic Guide

 New For Patrons: The Definitive Guide to Marvel’s Ant-Man – every one of them!